MicrosoftDocs/win32/desktop-src/Controls/em-autourldetect.md

 ## Remarks

-If automatic URL detection is enabled (that is, *wParam* includes **AURL\_ENABLEURL**), the rich edit control scans any modified text to determine whether the text matches the format of a URL (or more generally in Windows 8 or later an IRI—International Resource Identifier).
+If automatic URL detection is enabled (that is, *wParam* includes **AURL\_ENABLEURL**), the rich edit control scans any modified text to determine whether the text matches the format of a URL (or more generally in Windows 8 or later an IRI International Resource Identifier).
 If *lParam* is NULL, the control detects URLs that begin with the following scheme names:

 -   callto
 -   file